The Sister City Association Of Huntington Beach is pleased to present the

 The Surfing Walk of Fame will be the primary interface with Manly.
 Our goals are to foster the surfing culture in our two Surf Cities.
 For more information: Contact: 714-960-2892

 The Huntington Beach Sister City Association is a volunteer organization dedicated to maintaining the tradition of friendship and cultural exchange with our sister city in Anjo, Japan.
-In 2013 the Huntington Beach Cherry Blossom festival was created by one of the student ambassadors as her Girl Scout Gold Award project after realizing the program was in jeopardy due to a lack of funding.
-The Huntington Beach Cherry Blossom Festival features Japanese dance, music, food, cultural exhibits, arts, crafts and games.
-The festival is advertised throughout Orange County, Los Angeles County and on social media and had attendance well over 5,000 with a delegation coming all the way from Japan for the event!
+In 2013 the Huntington Beach Cherry Blossom festival was created by one of our student ambassadors as her Girl Scout Gold Award project after realizing the program was in jeopardy due to a lack of funding.
+The Huntington Beach Cherry Blossom Festival features Japanese dance, music, cultural exhibits, arts, crafts and games and has become known for it's delicious Japanese food offerings!
+The festival is advertised throughout Orange County and Los Angeles County and on social media.
+Attendance at last years Festival was well over 8,000 with a delegation coming all the way from Japan for the event!
 If you would like to be involved with the Huntington Beach Sister City program as either a student ambassador or chaperone we encourage you to apply!